elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 ✅ Insight: Loan acceptance rate increases significantly with income, especially starting from 100+ income brackets.
 Insight: Lower-income customers are not accepting personal loans at all.
 Could be due to lack of eligibility, interest, or need.

+3. Middle-Income Group 70–99 Shows Growing Acceptance This group is starting to show some interest:

+0.74% acceptance vs 21% rejection.

+Not very high in % terms but significantly better than lower brackets.
+4. High Acceptance in High-Income, but Small Numbers Group >200 has high income but very few people (only 19 total).

+Very small share of customer base (0.38%).

+✅ Insight: These customers might not need loans often, or it’s a small niche.

+✅ Insight: This income group could be a growing target segment for personal loans.

 #####2.Total Customer distribution: